egp4aq/bren-meds213-data-cleaning/README.md

 - ASDN_Lemming_counts.csv
 - ASDN_Bird_resights.csv

 The version of the dataset that we use was created for the EDS 213 course at the Bren School of Environmental Science and Management.
-This is not the original dataset from[ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK](https://doi.org/10.18739/A2222R68W).
+This is not the original dataset from the [ARCTIC SHOREBIRD DEMOGRAPHICS NETWORK](https://doi.org/10.18739/A2222R68W).

 ## DATA-SPECIFIC INFORMATION FOR: